 More Tricks for the Smoothest Possible Paint Finish

 If you are going for a super smooth, practically flawless finish, there are a few more tricks that can help.

-If your paint isn’t rolling on as smoothly as you want, you can stir in a little water or Floetrol.
-(Use Penetrol instead if you are using an oil-based paint.)
 This will help thin the paint so that it levels more easily, eliminating brush strokes and roller marks.
 This article is helpful if you want more info on Floetrol and how to use it.